nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-###Use case: Rename a tag

-**MSS**
-1. User wants to change the tag for all entries currently tagged as Friends
-2. User finds all entries with the Friends tag
-3. AddressBook shows a list of persons with the Friends tag
-4. User renames the tag to Buddies
-Use case ends.

-**Extensions**
-3a.
-No entries have the friends tag therefore nothing needs to be renamed

 #### Use case: Delete person